Using SEPA Direct Debit for your subscriptions and recurring payments – 2024 Guide

 By knowing the exact date when an invoice will be paid by direct debit, merchants can draw up more accurate cash flow plans

-→ Optimises working capital requirements
+→ Optimizes working capital requirements

 By reducing payment times and minimising delays, a company can better manage its financial resources and reduce its dependence on external sources of finance.